Lamar County, Texas

 Lamar County (/ləˈmɑːɹ/) is a county located in the U.S. state of Texas, in the Northeast Texas region.
 As of the 2020 census, its population was 50,088.
 Its county seat is Paris.
 The county was formed by the Congress of the Republic of Texas on December 17, 1840, and organized the next year.
-It is named for Mirabeau Buonaparte Lamar, the second president of the Republic of Texas.
+It is named for Mirabeau B. Lamar, the second president of the Republic of Texas.
 Lamar County comprises the Paris, TX micropolitan statistical area.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 933 sqmi, of which 907 sqmi are land and 26 sqmi (2.8%) are covered by water.